titooo7/GFN-FPS-Unlocker/README.md

 5. Reboot, open the app GFN 120FPS Unlocker and apply changes.
 (It will clear the data of GeForce NOW app).

 ### How does this module work?
-This module spoof some `build.prop` information like `BRAND`, `MANUFACTURER`, `MODEL`, `FINGERPRINT`, `BOARD`, `HARDWARE`.
-By default the values are spoofed only for GeForce NOW app, but you can spoof for other apps as well if you enable it in LSPosed and also untick the option "Make sure to spoof only in GeForce NOW"
+This module spoof the `BRAND`, `MANUFACTURER`, `MODEL`, `FINGERPRINT`, `BOARD`, `HARDWARE` of your phone (build.prop values) By default, the values are spoofed only for GeForce NOW app, but you can enable it for other apps as well in LSPosed (just make sure to untick the option "Make sure to spoof only in GeForce NOW")

 ### Will it work with my 120Hz Android phone/tablet?
-This has been tested on Samsung 120Hz devices, it might or might not work in 120Hz Android devices from other brands (for instance it doesn't work with my Xiaomi Pad 5).
-If it doesn't then most likely the manufacturer ROM of your device is the one to blame, don't blame Nvidia nor myself.
+This has been confirmed to work on Samsung devices with a 120Hz display.
+It might or might not work in 120Hz Android devices from other brands.
+If it doesn't work for your 120Hz device then most likely the manufacturer ROM of your device is the one to blame, don't blame Nvidia nor myself.

+### On wich devices did you test it?
+Galaxy A52s: Perfect results streaming at 720p 120FPS.
+Terrible results streaming at 1080p 120FPS probably due to lack of power on my device.
+Xiaomi Pad 5: It doesn't work

 ### TO-DO
 Spoofing Platform props.
 I tried to do it but then most of the values wouldn't be spoofed.
 I think that's not necessary but I still wanted to do it.